mhanberg/blog/_posts/2022-04-09-how-eex-turns-your-template-into-html.md

 ## The Compiler

-The public API for compiling an EEx file or string are the `EEx.compile_file/2` and `EEx.compile_string/2` functions.
+The public API for compiling an EEx file or string consists of the `EEx.compile_file/2` and `EEx.compile_string/2` functions.
 Internally, they will call into the `EEx.Compiler` module.

 The `EEx.Compiler` module is where the coordination happens when compiling our source code.
 You can find the source code [here](https://github.com/elixir-lang/elixir/blob/v1.13.3/lib/eex/lib/eex/compiler.ex).

-This module's `compile/2` function is responsible for calling the tokenizer, traversing them and passing them to the appropriate callbacks on the engine.
+This module's `compile/2` function is responsible for calling the tokenizer, traversing them, and passing them to the appropriate callbacks on the engine.
 By default, EEx uses the builtin `EEx.SmartEngine`.

 Essentially there are two steps: